-Regulation No. 1924/2006 concerning nutrition and health claims in food products applies to nutrition and health claims made in commercial communications, whether in the labeling, presentation or advertising of food intended for final consumers.
+EU Regulation 1924/2006 concerning nutrition and health claims in food products applies to nutrition and health claims made in commercial communications, whether in the labeling, presentation or advertising of food intended for final consumers.
 This regulation also applies to food intended for restaurants, hospitals, schools, canteens, and similar mass catering institutions.
 The use of nutrition and health claims is voluntary and the responsibility for their use rests with the food business operator, who is obliged to provide all relevant information justifying the use of the claim during an official control.

 Based on Regulation 1924/2006, the EC issues regulations and implementing decisions regarding, among other things, the authorization or rejection of individual claims.
 A continuously updated list of approved (and rejected) health claims, along with the legal acts concerning the authorization/rejection of individual claims, can be found in the EC's register.
+Additional information pertaining to EU requirements on nutrition and health claims can be found in the 2024 EU FAIRS.

-In accordance with the Polish 2006 Act on the Food Safety and Nutrition, food products can be labeled with nutrition and health claims if they comply with the EU provisions of Regulation (EC) No. 1924/2006.
+In accordance with the Polish 2006 Act on the Food Safety and Nutrition, food products can be labeled with nutrition and health claims if they comply with the EU provisions of Regulation 1924/2006.

-The provisions of Regulation No. 1924/2006 (recital 21 of the preamble) and Regulation No. 432/2012 (recital 9 of the preamble) provide for the possibility for food business operators to slightly modify the wording of health claims (so-called flexible wording).
+The provisions of Regulation 1924/2006 (recital 21 of the preamble) and Regulation 432/2012 (recital 9 of the preamble) provide for the possibility for food business operators to slightly modify the wording of health claims (so-called flexible wording).
 The purpose of the modification should be to make it easier for the consumer to understand the content of the claim, taking into account factors such as language and cultural differences, as well as the type of target population.
 However, the modified wording of the statement must not be misleading and reinforce the message (e.g., suggest treatment).
 It is recommended that the wording of the statement used by the trader should be as close as possible to the authorized one.
 Guidelines (in Polish) with a set of good practices for the use of flexible statement wording can be found on the PIS website.